wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/activate-klarna.md

 ### Existing clients

-For existing clients, please contact <verkoop@klarna.com> for more information about the process and any assistance that may be required.
+For existing clients, email <verkoop@klarna.com> for more information about the process and any assistance that may be required.

 Alternatively, if you have any questions regarding your Klarna integration and the connection between Klarna and the MultiSafepay Control, email our Integration Team at <integration@multisafepay.com>